camaraproject/Commonalities/documentation/API-design-guidelines.md

 204 No Content
 ```

-## Appendix A (Informative): `info.description` template for when API subject identification can be from either an access token or explicit identifier
+## Appendix A (Normative): `info.description` template for when API subject identification can be from either an access token or explicit identifier

 When an API requires a User or Resource Owner (the "subject" of the API) to be identified in order to get access to the subject's data, that subject can be identified in one of two ways:
 - If the access token is a 3-legged access token, then it is the `sub` claim of associated the ID token, which in turn may be identfied from the physical device that calls the `/authorize` endpoint for the OIDC authorisation code flow, or from the `login_hint` of the OIDC CIBA flow, where `login_hint` can be either the IP address (and optional port) of a physical device, or the phone number associated with the user's account.
 - If the access token is a 2-legged access token, an explicit API subject identifier MUST be provided.
 This is typically either a `Device` object named `device`, or a `PhoneNumber` string named `phoneNumber`.
 Both of these schema are defined in the [CAMARA_common.yaml](/artifacts/CAMARA_common.yaml) artifact.

-If an API provider issues 3-legged access tokens, the following error may occur :
+If an API provider issues 3-legged access tokens for use with the API, the following error may occur :
 - Both a 3-legged access token and an explicit API subject identifier are provided by the API consumer.

   Whilst it might be considered harmless to proceed if both identify the same API subject, returning an error only when the two subjects do not match would allow the API consumer to confirm the identity associated with the access token, which they might otherwise not know.
 Although this functionality is supported by some APIs (e.g. Number Verification), for others it may exceed the scope consented to by the User or Resource Owner.

-  In this case, a `422 UNNECESSARY_DEVICE_IDENTIFIER` error code MUST be returned unless the scope of the API allows it to explicitly confirm whether or not the supplied identity matches that bound to the 3-legged token.
+  In this case, a `422 UNNECESSARY_IDENTIFIER` error code MUST be returned unless the scope of the API allows it to explicitly confirm whether or not the supplied identity matches that bound to the 3-legged token.

-If an API provider issues 2-legged access tokens, the following error may occur :
+If an API provider issues 2-legged access tokens for use with the API, the following error may occur :
 - Neither a 3-legged access token nor an explicit API subject identifier are provided by the API consumer.

-  One or other MUST be provided.
+  One or other MUST be provided to identify the API subject.

-  In this case, a `422 UNIDENTIFIABLE_DEVICE` error code MUST be returned, indicating that the API provider cannot identify the API subject from the provided information.
+  In this case, a `422 MISSING_IDENTIFIER` error code MUST be returned, indicating that the API provider cannot identify the API subject from the provided information.

 The documentation template below is RECOMMENDED to be used as part of the `info.description` API documentation to explain to the API consumer how the pattern works.